Transfer:

 Enjoy VHS-C Videos Today and Forever

-VHS-C was a great invention when it was first introduced.
+VHS-C was a great invention when it was introduced.
 Tapes were smaller than full-size VHS tapes, the corresponding cameras were also smaller, and they would play on existing VHS players by using an adapter.
 These tapes were also a good competitive alternative to the emerging Video 8 format while keeping investment in VHS players.

 Permanently Preserve You Memories